Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 2. **Update:** Adds a new key-value pair to the log and returns a proof of inclusion.
 Note that this means insertions are completed immediately and are not subject to a delay.
-3. **Monitor:** While Search and Update are run by the client as-needed, monitoring is done in the background on a recurring basis.
+3. **Monitor:** While Search and Update are run by the client as necessary, monitoring is done in the background on a recurring basis.
 It both checks that the log is continuing to behave honestly and that no changes have been made to keys owned by the client without the client's knowledge.

+## Deployment Modes

+In the interest of satisfying the widest range of use-cases possible, three different modes for deploying a Transparency Log are described in this document.
+Each mode has slightly different requirements and efficiency considerations for both the service operator and the end-user.

+**Third-party Management** and **Third-party Auditing** are two deployment modes that require the service operator to delegate part of the operation of the Transparency Log to a third-party.
+Users are able to run more efficiently as long as they can assume that the service operator and the third-party won't collude to trick them into accepting malicious results.

+With both third-party modes, all requests from end-users are initially routed to the service operator and the service operator coordinates with the third-party themself.
+End-users never contact the third-party directly, however they will need a signature public key from the third-party to verify the third-party's assertions.

+With Third-party Management, the third-party performs the majority of the work of actually storing and operating the log, and the service operator only needs to sign new entries as they're added.
+With Third-party Auditing, the service operator performs the majority of the work of storing and operating the log, and obtains signatures from a lightweight third-party auditor at regular intervals asserting that the service operator has been constructing the tree correctly.

+**Contact Monitoring**, on the other hand, supports a single-party deployment with no third-party.
+The tradeoff is that the background monitoring protocol requires a number of requests that's proportional to the number of keys a user has looked up in the past.
+As such, it's less suited to use-cases where users look up a large number of ephemeral keys, but would work ideally in a use-case where users look up a small number of keys repeatedly (for example, the keys of regular contacts).

+The deployment mode of a Transparency Log is chosen when the log is first created and isn't able to be changed over the log's lifetime.
+This makes it important for operators to carefully consider the best long-term approach based on the specifics of their application.

 ## Security Guarantees

-A client that executes a Search or Update protocol correctly (and does any required monitoring afterwards) receives a guarantee that the Transparency Log operator also executed the protocol correctly and in a way that's globally consistent with what it has shown all other clients.
+A client that executes a Search or Update operation correctly (and does any required monitoring afterwards) receives a guarantee that the Transparency Log operator also executed the operation correctly and in a way that's globally consistent with what it has shown all other clients.
 That is, when a client searches for a key, they're guaranteed that the result they receive represents the same result that any other client searching for the same key would've seen.
 When a client updates a key, they're guaranteed that other clients will see the update the next time they search for the key. <!-- subject to caching? -->

-If the Transparency Log operator does not execute the protocol correctly, then
+If the Transparency Log operator does not execute an operation correctly, then
 either:

 1. The client will detect the error immediately and reject the result, or